Forest with trees

 • Check protection requirements in the material's safety data sheet

-Tight-fitting goggles for work involving spark and splinter hazards such as tool grinding (spot cutting, drilling and dusty areas).
+Tight-fitting goggles for work involving spark and splinter hazards such as tool grinding (spot cutting, drilling and dusty areas) and dusty objects (e.g. wood dust, wood chips, metal dust, rust dust, rust dust, concrete dust).

 Face protection (full face shield) must be worn for work involving hot (> 60°C) or pressurised air, liquid, gas or steam.

-At biological water treatment plants and pulp mill filter belt presses, respiratory protection of at least FFP3 must be worn for short duration work.
+In areas at risk of Legionella, at least an FFP3 respirator must be used if the work is short-term.
 For work lasting more than 60 minutes, a motor mask with a P3 filter must be worn and the filter must be changed after each use.

 Welding helmet to be worn when welding.
-In addition, always wear a respirator with a fresh air filter when welding stainless steel.
+In addition, always wear a respirator with a fresh air filter when welding alloyed metals (such as stainless steel).

-A multi-gas meter is recommended when moving around the pulp mill area.
-The use of a multi-gas meter outside the pulp mill is based on a risk and hazard assessment.
+A multi-gas meter is recommended in the pulp mill area.
+The use of a multi-gas meter in other areas of mill site is based on a risk and hazard assessment.

 Hazardous chemicals in the mill area